William Allen (English Quaker): Family life

 William Allen married Mary Hamilton in 1796.
 They had a daughter, who bore the same name.
 The mother did not recover from the childbirth, and died just two days later.

 In 1806, Allen married for the second time.
 His new wife, Charlotte Hanbury was born in 1762.
 The couple visited the continent in 1816, but Charlotte died during their travels, leaving him to bring up his adolescent daughter Mary.
-In 1823, Mary, who had married to another Cornelius Hanbury, gave birth to a son, but she died nine days later.
+In 1823, Mary, who married another Cornelius Hanbury, gave birth to a son, but she died nine days later.

 William Allen married for the third time in 1827.
 Grizell was the eldest sister of another family of well-off Stoke Newington Quakers, of whom the best-known is Samuel Hoare Jr (1751–1825), one of the twelve founding members of the Society for the Abolition of the Slave Trade.
 She had been nurse and companion to her father, a merchant in the City of London, and then married Wilson Birkbeck in 1801.
 As a wealthy widow, she contributed to the 1824 foundation of Newington Academy for Girls, and three years later she and William Allen, both co-founders of this novel educational establishment, married.
 She was 72, and the marriage was greeted by a satirical cartoon entitled "Sweet William & Grizzell-or- Newington nunnery in an uproar!!!" by Robert Cruikshank.